Opendigitalradio/dablin/README.md

 Currently the following limitations apply:

-* slideshows in a separate subchannel are not supported (just X-PAD);
+* slideshows in a separate sub-channel are not supported (just X-PAD);
 * for MOT the hardcoded (default) X-PAD Application Types 12/13 are used;
 * the TriggerTime field is not processed (except the value Now)